 Importance to the economy

 Indeed, an increased amount of skilled workers can only benefit the economy.
-Better engineering and construction leads to better infrastructure which is one of the key aspects of a strong, working economy.
+Better engineering and construction lead to better infrastructure which is one of the key aspects of a strong, working economy.
 It would be more than wise to consider increasing the funding.

 Fletcher also noted that the Government ought to liaise more closely with training groups such as the Engineering Construction Industry Training Board as well as the Construction Industry Training Board in order to better understand how they can channel funding and knowledge into the training schemes.

 Increased specialisation in certain growth areas will only guarantee that we are training workers for the best possible jobs.
-Focusing on rail and other infrastructure projects will help the economy massively over the next few years.
+Focusing on the rail and other infrastructure projects will help the economy massively over the next few years.

-Training schemes also offer people that were in once disadvantaged positions climb up the employment ladder.
+Training schemes also offer people that were in once disadvantaged positions to climb up the employment ladder.
 Forklift training schemes can take an unemployed person and give them a well paying, stable job in a matter of months.
 This isn’t something to be sniffed at and it would be disappointing if it wasn’t able to continue.

-Fork Truck Direct are incredibly proud of all it’s staff and ensure that everyone has a really strong understanding of the forklift truck industry.
+Fork Truck Direct are incredibly proud of all it’s staff and ensures that everyone has a really strong understanding of the forklift truck industry.
 When we first started we only had a team of five people.
 Since then, the Fork Truck Direct family has expanded to just over thirty-five members of staff and we look forward to seeing it continue.